-2. Julebukk And The Christmas Gnomes

-In Old Norse, Julebukk translates directly to “Yule goat,” and is as much a part of Christmas in Scandinavia as Santa is in the UK and US.
-The goat is thought to have pulled Thor’s chariot, and later sacrificed its life to provide a feast for Thor and his pals.
+In Old Norse, Julebukk translates directly to “Yule goat,” and is as much a part of Christmas folklore in Scandinavia as Santa is in the U.K. and U.S. The goat is thought to have pulled Thor’s chariot, and later sacrificed its life to provide a feast for Thor and his pals.

-In Scandinavian countries, the Julebukk comes in many shapes and sizes, as a gigantic goat-shaped figure made of straw with horns so long and curved they touch his hindquarters, or as a tiny goat-shaped Christmas decoration.
+In Scandinavian countries, the Julebukk comes in many shapes and sizes.
+He can be a gigantic goat-shaped figure made of straw with horns so long and curved they touch his hindquarters, or he can be a tiny goat-shaped Christmas decoration.
 Over time, Julebukk has changed roles to deliver the Christmas gnomes Tomten (Sweden), Nissen (Norway), and Tonttu (Finland) to the doors of children to drop off their presents.

 3. The Italian Christmas Witch

 It is Befana, not Santa, who delivers presents to the children of Italy, and her timing is a little different, too.
 Befana comes a-knocking on January 6th, the day of the Epiphany, and she holds the children to high standards.
 If they’ve been naughty that year, she’ll fill their stocking with coal, and in some parts of Italy they’ll just get a stick.

 As the legend goes, when the Magi (the Three Kings) journeyed from far-off lands to bring gifts to the Holy Child, they gathered quite a following from town to town as everyone rushed out of their houses to join this sacred present swap.
 Everyone except Befana, as the house-proud woman claimed she had too much sweeping to do.
 The next day she ran after the Magi, gifts clutched in her arms — but they were long gone.
 Now she is said to fly around on her broom, delivering presents to the world’s children.

-{Updated}